Fractional Chern Insulators Transition in Non-ideal Flat Bands of Twisted Mono-bilayer Graphene

 \textit{Band structure signature.---}As a initial test of interaction effect, we begin by performing non-interacting and HF calculation at integer filling $\nu = 1$ of $C=2$ conduction band (See End Matter for projected interaction Hamiltonian).
-The resulting non-interacting band structure at $\kappa = 0.62$ is shown in Fig.~\ref{fig:bandstructure}(b), exhibiting a narrow bandwidth of approximately $9\,\mathrm{meV}$ and a total Chern number $C = 2$ \cite{Rademaker2020TMBG}, with both berry curvature and metric trace concentrate near $K$ points [Insert of Fig. \ref{fig:bandstructure}(d, e)].
-However, upon introducing interactions, the target flat band's bandwidth increases significantly to $32\,\mathrm{meV}$ (see End Matter for explanation), and the Chern number spontaneously reduces to $C = 1$.
-Interestingly, this topological transition is controlled by the interlayer tunneling parameter $\kappa$ without any band mixing at the critical point, and the Berry curvature near the $K$ points reverses sign discontinuously immediately after the transition, indicating only closing of many body gap \cite{PhysRevB.110.075105,SI}.
-As shown in Fig.~\ref{fig:bandstructure}(c), we compare the evolution of the trace deviation $\eta[T]$ and Berry curvature fluctuation $\sigma[F(\mathbf{k})]$ as functions of $\kappa$.
-In the non-interacting case, both $\eta$ and $\sigma$ increase monotonically with $\kappa$, indicating a steady departure from the ideal flat band condition.
-In contrast, when interactions are included, $\sigma$ exhibits a pronounced peak at $\kappa_c = 0.55$, accompanied by a discontinuous jump in $\eta$.
-Numerical calculations confirm that $\kappa_c = 0.55$ corresponds precisely to the phase boundary between the $|C| = 2$ and $|C| = 1$ regimes.
-These signatures indicates interaction make bands more close to the general landau levels at $\kappa>\kappa_c$ due to decreasing $\sigma[F]$ after the phase transition, however, more departure from LLL due to increased $\eta[T]$.
-Although the changing in Chern number is consistent with the FCI transition shown below, our result contrasts with theoretical predictions for FCIs stabilized in rhombohedral multilayer graphene via pre–Hartree–Fock optimization of the single-particle basis \cite{RMLFCI2024Julong,Kwan2023HF,Yu2024,JianpengLiu2024}.
-In our case, quantum-geometric indicators evaluated after HF, especially the trace condition—do not account for the stabilization of the FCIs.
+The resulting non-interacting band structure at $\kappa = 0.62$ is shown in Fig.~\ref{fig:bandstructure}(b), exhibiting a narrow bandwidth of approximately $9\,\mathrm{meV}$ and a total Chern number $C = 2$ \cite{Rademaker2020TMBG}, with both berry curvature and metric trace concentrate near $K$ points [Inset of Fig. \ref{fig:bandstructure}(d, e)].
+However, upon introducing interactions at the $\nu=1$ filling HF level, the target flat band's bandwidth increases significantly to $32\,\mathrm{meV}$, which can be understood as quantum metric-induced hole dispersion following a particle-hole transformation of the fermion operators in the interaction Hamiltonian \cite{Abouelkomsan2023} , and the Chern number spontaneously reduces to $C = 1$.